iansedano/creator-docs/docs/10-platform-style.md

 ### In-line Code

 There is no button for marking a section of text as inline code.
 Therefore, you need to switch to the _HTML editor_ and wrap in-line code snippets into `<code>your_code()</code>` tags.

----

-## Formatting

-Collection of style changes and explanations regarding why we did these changes.

-### Increased Code Font Size

-Slightly increased code font-size: `code {font-size: 1.1em;}`.
-It was hard to read the code before.

-### Increased Documentation Font Size

-General font-size was also relatively small, so we slightly increased it.